NAVIGATE TO THE LINE - PILOT SEASON - GREATER MANCHESTER

 2018-2019 will be a pilot season for Navigate To The Line, working with a restricted number of schools to develop the challenge and activities.

-The Geographical focus for the the pilot season is Greater Manchester and we are delighted to partner with Amazon Web Services to deliver the experience free to ten teams in the first 25 schools ( A minimum of 2 schools from each of Bolton, Bury, Oldham, Rochdale, Stockport, Tameside, Trafford, Wigan, and the cities of Salford and Manchester) 5 additional schools will be selected on a first come first served basis.
+The Geographical focus for the the pilot season is Greater Manchester and we are delighted to partner with Amazon Web Services to deliver the experience free to ten teams in the first 25 schools ( A minimum of 2 schools from each of Bolton, Bury, Oldham, Rochdale, Stockport, Tameside, Trafford, Wigan, and the cities of Salford and Manchester) Note: 5 additional schools will be selected on a first come first served basis.

 School based activities will begin in the Spring term of 2019 and schools expressing interest will be contacted in the new term to discuss how the pilot activities can be integrated into their school plan.